SeldonIO/seldonio.github.com/python-package.md

   * [boto](https://github.com/boto/boto)
   * [keras](https://github.com/fchollet/keras)

-The above packages themselves have many dependencies so if you are starting from scratch it may be best to install [Anaconda](http://continuum.io/downloads) which will provide many of the dependencies or use the Docker container below.
+The above packages themselves have many dependencies so if you are starting from scratch it may be best to install [Anaconda](http://continuum.io/downloads) which will provide many of the dependencies.

+## Python install

-After installing the dependencies from a [seldon-server install](seldon-server-setup.html) go to  ```external/predictor/python``` and run
+Go to  ```external/predictor/python``` and run
 {% highlight bash %}
  python setup.py install
 {% endhighlight %}

-## Utilize from Docker
+## Docker

 A Docker image contains the pipelines and dependencies needed.
 It can be used as a base to build your pipelines from within Docker.

 {% highlight bash %}
-   docker pull seldonio/pipelines
+   docker pull seldonio/pipelines:1.2
 {% endhighlight %}

+## Pip

+Pip does not seem to allow custom dependency links to work which are needed for the fork of wabbit-wappa.
+Therefore installation is a two step process

+ 1. ```pip install -e git+git://github.com/SeldonIO/wabbit_wappa#egg=wabbit-wappa-3.0.2```
+ 1. ```pip install seldon```